Serechops/Serechops-Stash/plugins/scenesMovieDuration/README.md

 ## Description

 When managing movies in your database scenes are added, removed, or edited, and the movie duration may become outdated.
-This script solves that problem by recalculating the movie duration based on the durations of its scenes.
+This script solves that problem by recalculating the movie duration based on the sum of durations of its scenes.

 ## How to Use